Casio VZ-10M: A Practical Manual for Sound Designers

 Created by Greg Wilder — composer, music technologist, and co-founder of Orpheus Media Research / PatternSonix.
 This guide supplements the factory Casio VZ-10M owner's manual with practical workflows, signal-flow analysis, and architectural context developed through extended research and hands-on work with the instrument.

-Document v1.2 · Navigation Edition · Hardware Revision A · Created 2026-06-18.
+Document v1.4 · Navigation Edition · Hardware Revision A · Created 2026-06-18, revised 2026-06-19.